 In PUSH+, we will focus norm critically and creatively on the biases, opportunities and challenges that come with the perception of body-and-mind.
 We will challenge normative positions regarding who is able and who is not, who is artistically interesting, beautiful and worth listening to in art and society.

-Via dance and live performance, this topic will question the normative idea that children and young people have of themselves and encounter in their meeting with the world.
-We wish to work with people who can twist our perception of these normatives and investigate new forms of representation in artistic work for young audiences.
-By working with artists who are curious and open-minded in their approach to “able-ness” we wish to support the discussion of who can be on stage and when is the different body and another mind both artistically interesting to work with and to watch on stage and how can we broaden the collective perception.
+Through dance and theatre, we will challenge the idea children and young people may have of themselves.
+We wish to work with artists who can challenge the normative, and investigate new becomings in performing arts for young audiences.
+By working with artists who are curious and open-minded in their approach, we wish to support the discussion of difference in dance, theatre and performance.

-We will also explore the possibility of creating short artistic interventions in public spaces where the representation of the performers could be much wider than “just” the equilibrant body and mind but presented as artistic bodies, different bodies and expressions in the public space.
+We will also explore the possibility of creating short artistic interventions in public spaces where the reach of the performers could be much wider and presented as artistic bodies, different bodies and expressions in the public space.

 The Different Bodies topic will be hosted by:

 Lab - Scenekunstbruket, Norway